vmware-archive/bosh-oracle-xe-release/README.md

     jdbc_driver_download_url: "http://12.1.1.1:7777/fileserver/oracle-xe/ojdbc7.jar"
 ```

-## Deploy to Bosh-lite
+## Deployment to Bosh
-As mentioned previously, edit the relevant bits inside the deployment file to correctly configure the Bosh Director UUID, network addresses, database host, port, service, user credentials as needed (look for EDIT ME tags).
+As mentioned previously, edit the relevant bits inside the templates/oracle-xe-properties.yml  and then use the `make_manifest` script to generate for the right target (provide the platform: 'warden' or 'vsphere' or 'aws-ec2').
+Run `bosh status` before running `make_manifest`.

+* To deploy to bosh-lite
 ```
+./make_manifest warden
-bosh -n deploy oracle-xe-boshlite.yml
+bosh -n deploy oracle-xe-warden-manifest.yml
 ```

-## Deploy to vSphere
+* To deploy to vSphere
-Edit the relevant bits inside the deployment file to correctly configure the Bosh Director UUID, network addresses, database host, port, service, user credentials as needed (look for EDIT ME tags) when deploying on VSphere.
 ```
+./make_manifest vsphere
-bosh -n deploy oracle-xe-vSphere.yml
+bosh -n deploy oracle-xe-vsphere-manifest.yml
 ```

 ## Create Oracle XE Ops Manager Tile
 Edit the relevant bits inside the oracle-xe-tile.yml file if necessary and then run the createTile.sh script to generate the tile.
 The script would download the bosh vSphere Centos stemcell, pull the release tarball and the tile to create the `.pivotal` file.
-Import the .pivotal tile into Ops Manager.
+Import the .pivotal tile into Dev Ops Manager instance (non-Production env)
+* Important: Backup Ops Manager configurations before proceeding with import of the new tile to recover in case of errors.